oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/samples/racdockercompose/README.md

 ## Section 1 : Prerequisites for RAC Database on Docker with Docker Compose

 **IMPORTANT :** You must execute all the steps specified in this section (customized for your environment) before you proceed to the next section.
 Docker and Docker Compose is not supported with OL8.
-You need OL7.9 with UEK R5 or R6.
+You need OL7.9 with UEK R5 or above.
 This guide and example is mainly for development and testing purposes only.

 - It is assumed that before proceeding further you have executed the pre-requisites from [Section 1 : Prerequisites for running Oracle RAC in containers](../../../OracleRealApplicationClusters/README.md)  and [Section 4.1 : Prerequisites for Running Oracle RAC on Docker](../../../OracleRealApplicationClusters/README.md) for Single Docker Host Machine .
 - Create DNS docker image, if you are planing to use DNS container for testing.
 Please refer [DNS Container README.MD](../../../OracleDNSServer/README.md).
 You can skip this step if you are planing to use **your own DNS Server**.
 - Create Oracle Connection Manager Docker image.Please refer [RAC Oracle Connection Manager README.MD](../../../OracleConnectionManager/README.md) for details.
+- Create Storage Server Docker image, if you are planning to use NFS Storage Devices provided in this guide.Please refer [How to build NFS Storage Container Image](../../../OracleRACStorageServer/README.md) for details.

 - If you have not built the Oracle RAC container image, execute the steps in [Section 2: Building Oracle RAC Database Container Images](../../../OracleRealApplicationClusters/README.md) based on your environment.